SethCWilliams/ttrpg_sidekick/README.md

 ### Adding New Features

 1. Create a new directory in `features/`
-2. Implement an `agent.py` with a `generate()` function
+2. Implement an `agent.py` with a generator class and convenience function
 3. Use Pydantic models for input/output
-4. Integrate with the memory service for persistence
+4. Add routing logic to `router.py`
+5. Update `main.py` to handle the new generator
+6. Create a test file following the existing pattern

 ### Code Style